DanskeStatsbaner/helm-charts/ReadMe.md

 ```

 ## DSB Kong Ingress
+<b>Not ready for use - currently has hardcoded values for Salescore.</b>

 Umbrella Chart that packages the Kong Ingress, statsd along with DSB specific configurations.

 This chart assumes you have a cluster running with.
 Note - these are typically installed by the CCOE: